Should You Be Worried If You Drink This Beverage? | Amoils.comtweet

 Billions of cases of soda are sold every year – a normal soda has the equivalent of 9 teaspoons of sugar so in light of the high percentage of overweight or obese in the US, many changed their habit to diet soda in an attempt to save calories.
 To them the “diet soda” route seemed sensible but in fact it can be a danger to your health and even leads to overweight and obesity.
 A large scale study from the University of Texas Health Science Center found that those consuming diet soda had a greater risk of obesity than those who consumed regular soda.

-The study concluded that for each can of diet soda consumed daily, the risk of obesity increased by 41 percent
+For each can of diet soda consumed daily, the risk of obesity increased by 41%

 In addition to the risk of weight gain, there are many other unhealthy components in diet sodas:

 - Caffeine, sodium and phosphoric acid.
 Phosphoric acid is linked to bone density loss and increased fracture risk in young female athletes.

 - Aspartame is responsible for 75 percent of adverse food ingredient reactions reported to the FDA, which has a list of 90 documented symptoms. examples include: headaches, nausea, memory loss, depression, fatigue, vision problems, anxiety attacks, rashes, heart palpitations, insomnia, slurred speech, joint pain, etc. This list is from the organization that approved its use in the 1980s and it is in over 6,000 products apart from diet sodas.
 One of the components of aspartame is wood alcohol, which is a toxin that metabolizes into formaldehyde.
 It is known to kill certain neurons (brain cells) and is particularly harmful to pregnant women, kids, the aged and those with certain chronic conditions.
 In addition, it fits into the category of what is known as an excitotoxin; it literally excites neurons until they reach an extreme state of fatigue.

 How to wean yourself from drinking diet and other sodas?